Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ```

 This illustrates the first important fact about tuple indices. **A tuple index
-with a single element, `a[i,]` is exactly the same index as that element,
+with a single index, `a[i,]` is exactly the same index as that single index,
 `a[i]`.** The reason is that in both cases, the index `i` indexes over the
 first axis of the array.
 This is true no matter what kind of index `i` is. `i`
 can be an integer index, a slice, an ellipsis, and so on.
 With one exception,